Skip to main content

 Congratulations to 2025 Congressional Art Competition winner, Sarah Schoen!
 Read more about the finalists here.

-The deadline for the 2026 Congressional Art Competition has not yet been announced, but is expected to be in April 2026.
+The deadline for the 2026 Congressional Art Competition is Friday, April 24, 2026 at 5:00pm.

 Before submitting, review the guidelines carefully to ensure your artwork meets eligibility and submission requirements.